What Is a Neck Lift?

 The ideal male candidates for neck lifts are between 40 and 80 years olds who are pleased with their facial appearance but feel their neck area is holding them back.
-The neck lift lasts about 10-15 years.
+This procedure lasts about 10-15 years.

 If you are a man thinking about neck lift surgery and would like to know if you meet the guidelines for the treatment, you should meet with a qualified plastic surgeon for a consultation.
 Some of the ideal candidates include men, 40 to 80 years of age, who wish to improve their appearance:

-- Double or triple chin – fat under the chin
+- Excess skin or fat under the chin

 Surgery Improves the look of: